 This also completely ignores the evidence demonstrating that for the last 30 years, sales fluctuate from month to month.
 Some months are higher than others, some months are lower depending on the time of year, seasonality, target audience type, whether school is in session, and a whole lot more.
-Having a flat goal set for each month assumes that the consumers will purchase based on how we want them to purchase, not on historical data.
+Setting a flat goal each month assumes that the consumers purchase based on how we want them to purchase, not on historical data.

 Other Business Owner’s Goals & Achievements

 It’s lonely being an entrepreneur, so it’s common for us to look for support groups and friends in similar businesses.
 Eventually these friends start to share their sales goals and achievements with us.
 No matter what they are, there’s always going to be someone with higher sales than you, someone you see as more successful.
 It makes sense to ask them for advice about what’s working and what’s not working for them.
 But sometimes, we also ask them about their goals and aspirations, and how they got to where they are.
 The thing with successful business owners is that they often have a strong understanding of their target audience, the market for their product, branding, and growth for their business.
 They subconsciously know that their success came from several influencing factors, but don’t think its relevant information when sharing their numbers.
 These include:

 - Size of their community before they started their business